ocefpaf/.github-1/CONTRIBUTING.md

 We recommend using the [conda](https://conda.io/docs/) package manager for your Python environments.
 Please take some time to go over the instruction for a basic [IOOS environment](https://ioos.github.io/ioos_code_lab/content/ioos_installation_conda.html).
-However, bare in mind that some repository may require their own environment to function properly.
+However, bear in mind that some repositories may require their own environment to function properly.
 Please check each repository README file.

 Install [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)